FlitIsScuffed/About-me-/README.md

 ![484acaec6bd9cfca37840c5a5455f63e](https://github.com/user-attachments/assets/0a388070-156a-47c0-b517-cfc659c13d79)

 My preferred pronouns!
-More information on pronoun link.
+More information on my pronoun.page;
-Pronouns: Polygender + Pupgender; She/Her/They/Them/It/Its/Pup/Paw.
+Pronouns: Polygender + Xenogender (Pupgender + Fanggender); She, They, It, Pup, Fang.
+(To add, I prefer genderneutrul pronouns usually but ofc I don't mind feminine pronouns.)

+Basic information on what my identities are;

-Polygender; A nonbinary gender identity where a person experiences more than one gender, either simultaneously or fluctuating between them.
+Polygender — A nonbinary gender identity where a person experiences more than one gender, either simultaneously or fluctuating between them.
 This can include any combination of genders, such as male, female, and various non-binary identities.
 Some polygender people may also express characteristics of multiple genders.

-Pupgender (also known as Puppygender); A xenogender identity where one's gender is connected to puppies or described as puppy-like, such as being small, lively, and cute.
+Pupgender (also known as Puppygender) — A xenogender identity where one's gender is connected to puppies or described as puppy-like, such as being small, lively, and cute.
 It is an umbrella term for various dog-associated genders and can be expressed in different ways, including through pronouns like "pup/pupself" or "paw/pawself".

+Fanggender — A xenogender connected to the feeling of gender euphoria experienced from having or imagining having fangs

 = Sexuality(s): I am pansexual (+ panromantic) and demian.